huaweicloud/terraform-provider-huaweicloud/docs/resources/cse_microservice_engine.md

   + Cannot be the account name or account name spelled backwards.
   + The password can only start with a letter.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID.
+  If omitted and the version is **Nacos2**, the default enterprise project will be used.
   Changing this will create a new engine.

 * `description` - (Optional, String, ForceNew) Specifies the description of the dedicated microservice engine.
   The description can contain a maximum of `255` characters.